Tips for a successful phone call: the opening line

 You never get a second chance to make a good first impression

-Your first contact with your prospect is of tremendous importance, as it leaves the customer with a first impression of you.
+Your first contact with your prospect is of tremendous importance, as it leaves the customer with their first impression of you.
 As you might know, you never get a second chance to leave a good first impression.
 First impressions are important because, in the first few seconds of a conversation, people decide whether they rather like or they dislike the person they are talking to.
 Since people usually do business with people they like, it is important to be liked by your prospect in order to increase your chances to have his commitment at the end of the call.

 At the beginning of a call, you have to introduce yourself and the company on behalf of which you are calling.
 Below you can find a few examples of opening sentences.